Word International Ministries: Continued expansion

 By 2002, Word International Ministries has outreaches and influences in more than 26 countries with over 200 churches worldwide.
 In the said meeting the International leaders structured the church to have five regions, namely, The Philippines and the Pacific islands, Asia, Europe and the Middle East, Canada, and the USA.
 Pastors Joseph E. Samson, Butch Yu, Rene Nepomuceno, Ronaldo de Villa, Chito Cordero were appointed as regional directors respectively.
 Pastor Babes Paulate was also installed as the first International Director of the Church.
 It was also agreed that the WIN Los Angeles becomes the official and corporate address of the International office.

-In September 2003 works in Myanmar was added.
+A ministry was founded in Ireland in 2002, and in September 2003 works in Myanmar was added.
 The Hong Kong ministry was re-established in May 2004.
 Attempts to establish works in Japan and Nepal were made.
 In April 2004, the second International Leaders Meeting and Conference was held at a venue owned by Meralco in Antipolo, Philippines.
 The year 2004 ended with a Pastors and Pastor's wives conference at the Valle Verde Country Club in Pasig.
 Meanwhile, the ministry continued to grow, and in 2006, new church was established in New York, and in 2014 another church in Massachusetts.